neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Why use per-tenant _and_ per-node generation numbers?

-The essential generation number is the tenant attachment number: this alone would be sufficient to implement safe migration and failover.
-However, it would also require that all such events carry an O(tenant_count) cost, or to have a global sequence number for all changes to attachments (which would imply synchronization between all attachment changes): the pageserver generation number is included to avoid writing this kind of system design constraint into the storage format.
+The most important generation number is the tenant attachment number: this alone would be sufficient to implement safe migration and failover, if we assume that our control plane will never concurrently run two nodes with the same node ID.

-The pageserver generation number acts as an optimization and also provides flexibility in future designs:
+Running two nodes with the same ID might sound far-fetched, but it would happen very easily if we ran the pageserver in a k8s environment with a StatefulSet, as k8s provides no guarantee that an old pod is dead before starting a new one.

-- if we wanted to have pageservers do their own HA in future without control plane in the loop on a per-tenant basis, then node generation numbers make that possible.
+The node generation is useful other ways, beyond it's core correctness purpose:

-- the pageserver generation number also enables future storage of per-pageserver data in S3 (e.g. housekeeping type content) that may not be within the scope of a tenant attachment.
+- Including both generations (and the node ID) in object keys also provides some flexibility in how HA should work in future: we could move to a model where failover can happen within one attachment generation number (i.e. without control plane coordination) without changing the storage format, because node IDs/generations would de-conflict writes from peers.
-- pageserver generation numbers enable building fencing into any network protocol (for example communication with safekeepers) to refuse to communicate with stale/partitioned nodes.
+- The node generation is also useful for managing remote objects which are not per-tenant, such as the persistent per-node deletion queue which is proposed in this RFC.

-The tenant attachment generation and node generation are mostly independent, but have one key
+- node generation numbers enable building fencing into any network protocol (for example communication with safekeepers) to refuse to communicate with stale/partitioned nodes.

-coupling:
+The two generation numbers have a different behavior for stale generations:

-- Control plane must not "steal" a tenant from a node (by attaching to another node without detaching from the first node) without also incrementing the original node's generation number, which effectively marks the original node as dead. (doing a "clean" transfer by detaching from one node before attaching to another does not require a change in node generation number).
+- A pageserver with a stale generation number should immediately terminate: it is never intended to have two pageservers with the same node ID.
-- This enables nodes to trust that if their generation ID is still current, then all their attachments are as well.
+- An attachment with a stale generation number is permitted to continue operating (ingesting WAL and serving reads), but not to do any deletions.
+This enables a multi-attached state for tenants, facilitating live migration (this will be articulated in the next RFC that describes HA and migrations).

 ### Object Key Changes

 All object keys (layer objects and index objects) will have a suffix as follows:

 ```
-   <node id>-<attachment generation>-<node generation>
+   <attachment generation>-<node id>-<node generation>
 ```

 To avoid unreasonably long keys, we may make some reasonable assumptions about max lengths